 Vaak gemaakt in hout, dit zijn grote, zeer high-detail modellen waarbij een blind of slechtziend afzonderlijke kunnen verkennen en begrijpen van de circulatie routes, interieur ruimten, de structuur, en de majesteit van een gebouw - gewoon op gevoel.

 London / Rotterdam / Berlin / Washington

-He founded Network Modelmakers in 1983.
+He established Network Modelmakers in 1983 in Spitalfields, before expanding to the southeast UK and Europe.
 The models have been published extensively and exhibited worldwide; most notably in the Victoria & Albert Museum’s permanent collection.
 His work has featured regularly at the Venice Biennale, the Royal Academy of Arts Summer Exhibition; in 35 years, 35 Network models are selected.

 He and George Rome Innes have together built a reputation as the foremost authorities in Britain on the design, research, construction and restoration of historic, culturally important architectural models.

 Signor Bergonzoni worked for two years at the family firm in his native Italy, then as Studio Manager at our Notting Hill modelshop.
 Enrico branched out from London to open the Italian workshop - and raise two handsome Japanese-Italian children.